2ez4bz/cosmos-predict2/examples/inference_diffusion_video2world.md

 - `--seed`: Random seed for reproducible results (default: 42)

 #### Model Size and Configuration
-- `--num_gpus`: Number of GPUs to use for distributed inference
 - `--num_input_frames`: Number of input frames for video2world prediction (choices: 1, 9, default: 1)

 #### Generation Parameters